 - All individuals are encouraged to wear face coverings when around others and in indoor spaces if experiencing symptoms associated with COVID-19, even mild symptoms.
 Mask use is required for all individuals, regardless of vaccination status, in a healthcare setting.

 Symptomatic students are expected to self-isolate until their test results are known, at which time they will be instructed on the next steps.
 Students are expected to follow all instructions and guidelines issued by campus health officials, Madison County Department of Health or New York State Contact Tracers until they are cleared to resume usual activities.

 Students living on campus who test positive are required to isolate either at home or in the designated quarantine and isolation building (South Hall) on campus.
 Students who test positive may not remain in the Commons buildings.
 Off-campus students testing positive will isolate either at home or in their off-campus residence.

-Fully vaccinated students (includes booster) exposed to COVID-19 positive individuals do not need to quarantine as long as they remain asymptomatic.
-These students should self-monitor for symptoms over the next 14 days, with appropriate follow up should symptoms develop.
-All vaccinated students exposed to COVID-19 are encouraged to test around day five after exposure regardless of symptoms.
-The Student Health Center can perform diagnostic COVID-19 testing free of charge on exposed students.
+Any student exposed to COVID-19, regardless of vaccination status, should self-monitor for symptoms over the next 14 days, with appropriate follow up should symptoms develop.
+All students exposed to COVID-19 are encouraged to test around day five (5) after exposure regardless of symptoms.